person > biography

 || "Muchin" Art Academy of StPetersburg (monumental

-(Non-official education by political reasons)
+(Non-official education because of political reasons)

-Engineer Designer of rockets & aircrafts
+Engineer: Designer of rockets & aircrafts

 ||Military Service as an officer of a strategical